sou7500/sou7500/README.md

 👨‍💻 Responsibilities forced me to think about my career objectives more precisely and uplift myself.

-🧩 When started working as a TRON Associsate at AMAZON, got interacted with data analysis partly, the very first time.
+🧩 When started working as a TRON Associate at AMAZON, got interacted with data analysis partly, the very first time.

-✔ First analyzed data in Excel using pivot table, submit my first report, I found data analysis is something meant for me.
+✔ First analyzed data in Excel using a pivot table, and submit my first report, I found data environment is meant for me.

-🌐 Researched over google, what it takes to be an Data Analyst, technical skills and interpersonal skills found a match.
+🌐 Researched over Google, what it takes to be a Data Analyst Data Engineer, technical skills, and interpersonal skills found a match.

 🎡 Started polishing my skills using Youtube and Udemy, day by day I became better by learning with peers from all over the world.

-🖼 Currently working on portfolio projects, and looking out for opportunities to achieve the dream I had 8 months ago.
+🖼 Entered the field as an Associate Data Engineer, looking out for more challenging and exciting opportunities.

 ```